-Read this strategy guide and learn how to increase brand awareness and make those essential sales this festive period.
+Read this strategy guide and learn how to increase brand awareness and prepare for those essential sales this Christmas.

 If you found a product you loved, you’d probably tell your friends and family.
 This small amount of people isn’t really enough though.
 If you’ve got great products, and need to sell them, and word of mouth alone won’t cut it.
 This is why social media for businesses is so important.
 Through the use of social media, you can tell people about your great products, where they’re coming from, and why they should buy from you!
 A strong social media presence promotes both your brand and your products and if done correctly, leads to increased brand awareness.

 Social media is key for brand awareness, this is why you need a strong social media strategy, consisting of:

 - Regular social media posts on Facebook, Twitter and Instagram.
 Content should be tailored to best fit each platform.
 Aim to post once in the morning, once at lunch and once in the evening.
 Always keep a consistent brand voice, and use consistent imagery – be it your own, or curated.

 - Don’t overdo the promotional content.
 If you’re constantly posting about your products, and not providing your audience with valuable content, they will unfollow you.
 1/3 of content should be original, and 2/3 should be curated.
 This curated content is content that has been selected by you from across the internet because it is informative, interesting or valuable.
 People want to see a mixture of content.
 Keep it varied!